If you’re seeking handwriting report card comments, you’ve landed in the right place.

-It seems that report card comments for penmanship are a rare phenomenon these days.
-A significant number of schools no longer explicitly teach handwriting skills, and students are missing out on strengthening those fine motor skills.
+A significant number of schools no longer explicitly teach handwriting skills so students are missing out on strengthening those fine motor skills.

-If you’re one of the lucky ones teaching in a school with a formal handwriting curriculum…fantastic!
+If you’re one of the lucky teachers teaching in a school with a formal handwriting curriculum…fantastic!

 What isn’t so great, however, is report card comment time.
 If not managed well, that time frame can consume much of your time and become quite stressful.

-To save you time and headache, take note of these handwriting report card comments, written especially with the elementary student in mind.
+To save you time and headache, take note of these handwriting report card comments.

 - ______makes a conscious effort to write neatly.